Loyola University Maryland

 Background

 The Karson Institute Senior Research Fellow must be a senior scholar of national or international acclaim researching race, peace, or social justice issues.
-They will be in residence for up to one academic year at the Karson Institute and will offer both a campus/community-wide lecture and host a Koffee and Konvo for students discussing their background and their research project.
+The Junior Fellow must be an undergraduate student working on a research paper or project that focuses on race, peace, or social justice issues.
+The Fellows will be in residence for up to one academic year at the Karson Institute.
+The Senior Fellow will offer a campus and community-wide lecture and the Junior Fellow will host a Koffee and Konvo for students.

 As the senior partner of Murphy, Falcon & Murphy, Judge William H. “Billy” Murphy, Jr. stands on a respected legacy of legal counsel.
 He has been a Baltimore trial attorney for decades, aggressively and effectively handling a broad range of ongoing cases.
 A Baltimore native, My Murphy completed a B.S. in electrical engineering at the Massachusetts Institute of Technology, before going on to the University of Maryland School of Law, where he was a member of the Law Review.
 In 1980, Murphy was elected to Baltimore's Circuit Court (Maryland's highest-level trial court), on which he served as a judge for two and a half years before resigning.
 As an attorney, Judge Murphy has a 90% success rate in state court cases; a 40% success rate in federal cases, which is four times higher than the national average (9%); and over 40 years of experience.
 Judge Murphy's work has earned numerous honors, including recognition as the "Top Attorney in Maryland" by Baltimore Magazine Super Lawyers, for both 2009 and 2010, and listing among the American Trial Lawyers Association's "100 Top Trial Lawyers in the U.S.", in 2011.